pwrdrvr/lambda-throttling/README.md

 ## How It Works

-1. The Lambda function runs a CPU-intensive spin loop for a specified duration
+1. The Lambda function runs CPU-intensive operations for a specified duration:
+   - Generates random data (configurable size, default 100KB)
+   - Performs cryptographic operations (SHA-256 hashing)
+   - Compresses data using zlib
+   - Tracks CPU usage through the Node.js process.cpuUsage() API
 2. It measures both CPU time and wall clock time using high-resolution timers
 3. Any significant difference between CPU time and wall clock time indicates CPU throttling
 4. The function detects and records specific throttling events (pauses in execution)
-5. Results are saved as JSON files and can be visualized using the built-in visualization tool
+5. Results including CPU time used, iterations completed, and throttling events are saved
+6. Data is visualized with interactive charts showing throttling patterns and CPU utilization

 ## Testing Methodology